jaspector

 Contact Sunrise Engineering directly for available inspection windows.

-Typical inspection sequence: The inspector inspects completed work only; the inspector's role is to review finished work and note deficiencies -- not to serve as an instructor or consultant during construction.
+Typical sequence: The inspector inspects completed work only; the inspector's role is to review finished work and note deficiencies -- not to serve as an instructor or consultant during construction.

-Do I need a building permit in Fillmore, UT?
+01 Do I need a building permit in Fillmore, UT?

 Construction, enlargement, alteration, demolition, or change of occupancy of any building within Fillmore City limits.

-How much does a building permit cost in Fillmore, UT?
+02 How much does a building permit cost in Fillmore, UT?

+Building permit fees in Fillmore, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based; fees are based on the cost of the project as outlined in the building code fee table.
 Plan check fee: Commercial projects: maximum 65% of the building permit fee; residential projects: 40% of the building permit fee.

-How do I apply for a building permit in Fillmore, UT?
+03 How do I apply for a building permit in Fillmore, UT?

-1. Go to https://fillmorecity.org/building-permits/ to review requirements and access application forms.
+To apply for a building permit in Fillmore, UT, follow these steps: 1.
+Go to https://fillmorecity.org/building-permits/ to review requirements and access application forms.
 2. Either pick up a paper permit application at the city office (75 West Center St.) or use the online building permit application link on the city page.
 3. Complete the application in triplicate if using paper; include all required project information.
 4. Submit the completed application and any required plan documents to the city office.
 5. Pay the applicable building permit fee per the current fee schedule (valuation-based); government and tax-supported entities are exempt from permit fees.
 6. Upon permit issuance, contact Sunrise Engineering (Fillmore City's contracted building inspection firm) at least 24 hours in advance to schedule required inspections; phone 1-800-560-6151.
 7. Complete all required inspections and obtain a final inspection sign-off before occupancy.
 8. Pay any additional inspection fees if the total number of inspections for a new single-family dwelling exceeds 20 (the allowed number); additional inspections are $35 each and must be paid before an occupancy permit is issued.

-How long does it take to get a building permit in Fillmore, UT?
+04 How long does it take to get a building permit in Fillmore, UT?

-What work is exempt from building permits in Fillmore, UT?
+05 What work is exempt from building permits in Fillmore, UT?

-How do I schedule a building inspection in Fillmore, UT?
+06 How do I schedule a building inspection in Fillmore, UT?

-Inspections can be scheduled via: Sunrise Engineering 1-800-560-6151.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Fillmore, UT via: Sunrise Engineering 1-800-560-6151.
 At least 24 hours in advance..